-The whole climb was totally exposed to the strong east wind that we were "enjoying", as there was no protection from buildings of any kind.
+The whole climb was totally exposed to the strong easterly wind that we were "enjoying", as there was no protection from buildings of any kind.

 After arriving at the top, a turn was made in a couple of blocks of industrial buildings with a rather irregular asphalt and a return descent along the same path to be shaken again by the strong wind.